 - Working with warm and cool colors

-halation, vibration of color, impasto, warm and cool colors
+halation, vibrate, impasto, warm and cool colors

 Wayne Thiebaud, A Paintings Retrospective is an excellent book with many examples of his paintings.
 In the short film “Wayne Thiebaud - CBS Sunday Morning," Thiebaud is interviewed while visiting the 2001 retrospective of his work at the Whitney Museum of American Art.
 Almost every year there is a Wayne Thiebaud wall calendar for sale with examples of his paintings to share with the children.

 The Life of Wayne Thiebaud

 American artist Wayne Thiebaud is best known for his colorful and often humorous depictions of commonplace objects, such as pies, cakes, hot dogs, paint cans, and even lipsticks.